Education in India

 • The examination shall ordinarily be held at the end of every semester.

 • The evaluation shall be regular and continuous as per the UGC requirements.
-The end semester examination will be for 80 marks (three hours duration) in each paper/subject of study out of the total 100 marks except in Practical Training Papers i.e. Compulsory Clinical Courses.
+The end semester examination will be for 80 marks (three hours duration) in each paper/subject of study out of the total 100 marks except in Practical Training Papers i.e., Compulsory Clinical Courses.

 The Question Paper shall consist of five parts and at least one question from each part is compulsory.

-In order to maintain uniformity and transparency, the following criteria shall be adopted:
+To maintain uniformity and transparency, the following criteria shall be adopted:

-(i) Project Work/Dissertation or Report = 10 marks.
+(i) Project Work / Dissertation or Report = 10 marks.

 (ii) Mid-semester Tests = 5 marks.